Find Trade Colleges

 Levelland, TX

 South Plains College landed the #9 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-South Plains College is a moderately-sized public school located in the town of Levelland.
+South Plains College is a moderately-sized public school located in the distant town of Levelland.

-Collin County Community College District landed the #10 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Located in the suburb of McKinney, Collin County Community College District is a public college with a very large student population.
+With a ranking of #10, Collin County Community College District did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+Located in the medium-sized suburb of McKinney, Collin County Community College District is a public college with a very large student population.

 Full Allied Health Professions at Collin County Community College District Report